EMSoftwareInnovators/AdventureQuest/README.md

 # To-Do

--   End to end encryption on all pages
+-   End to end encryption on all pages: Endcrypt OR crypto ??Let Encrypt??

 -   Retain user input on invalid submission on login.ejs

--   Get current location with Javascript
+-   Get current location with Javascript HTML Geolocation API

 -   Force Some inputs to be formatted a specific way i.e. 123-456-7890 instead of 1234567890